 Michael P. Rout, Ph.D.

 Nuclear pore complexes control the passage of molecules into and out of the nucleus, regulating how DNA communicates with the rest of the cell.
-Rout is interested in how the pore complex mediates this transport, and in the nature of the many diseases associated with alterations in it.
-Together with collaborators, his lab is also working to develop technology to map and interpret the dynamic molecular interactions within a cell.
+Rout is interested in how the nuclear pore complex mediates this transport and controls the organization of the nucleus, and in the nature of diseases associated with alterations in it.
+His lab is also collaborating to develop technology to map and interpret the dynamic molecular interactions in cells.

 Using a variety of techniques, Rout and his colleagues are studying the structure of nuclear pore complexes (NPCs) and relating their structure to sites of interactions and reactions with soluble nuclear transport factors.
 Ultimately, they hope to gain a better understanding of the roles NPCs play in gene expression, nuclear regulation, and maintenance.

-A full understanding of how NPCs mediate transport requires a comprehensive inventory of their molecular components, knowledge of how each component contributes to the overall structure, and information on the interactions NPC proteins have with components of the soluble phase.
+A full understanding of how NPCs mediate transport and help regulate the nucleus requires a comprehensive inventory of their molecular components, knowledge of how each component contributes to the overall structure, and information on the interactions NPC proteins have with components of the mobile phase of nucleocytoplasmic transport.
 Rout and his colleagues have catalogued the components of the yeast NPC and determined that it is composed of a surprisingly small number of proteins whose size and high degree of overall symmetry account for the NPC’s large mass.

-In a similar fashion, Rout and his colleagues are studying members of the mobile phase, focusing on the kinetic behavior of nup-transport factor and transport factor-cargo interactions using a variety of in vitro and in vivo approaches.
-These results have already suggested a mechanism for nuclear transport.
+In a similar fashion, Rout and his colleagues are studying members of the mobile phase, focusing on the kinetic behavior of nup-transport factor and transport factor-cargo interactions using a variety of approaches.
+These results have already indicated a mechanism for nuclear transport.
 Rout’s ultimate goal is to integrate ultrastructural and biochemical studies to understand the molecular basis of the translocation of different transport factors across the NPC.
 He aims to reconstitute key reactions of these processes in vitro, study the high-resolution structures mediating the transport processes, and test possible mechanistic models in vivo to understand the complete sequence of events during a transport cycle.

 With support from the National Institutes of Health, Rout has formed the National Center for Dynamic Interactome Research, which includes several collaborating laboratories at Rockefeller and other institutions.
-The center will develop the methodology required to obtain a comprehensive map of protein interactions within any organism, and to study their dynamic behaviors.
+The center is developing the methodologies required to obtain a comprehensive map of protein interactions within any organism, and to study their dynamic behaviors.
 This will allow researchers to explore the utility of the technology for functional elucidation of complex biological processes, with an initial focus on cell cycle control, transcription, oncogenesis, and viral infection.